 Development 04

-I led the University's creative and web teams during the ideation, design, and production of the site.
-The site's design was visually supported by elements of the University's brand standards that we developed concurrently with this assignment.
+I collaborated with the University's web teams throughout the ideation, design, and production phases of the site.
+The design was visually enhanced by elements of the University's brand standards, which we developed concurrently with this project.

-Keeping the campaign's fundraising accomplishments up-to-date was very important.
-To ensure donation numbers were always accurately depicted, we developed a process that the University's web team could utilize to update the dollar amounts on a weekly basis and provide visitors with the most up-to-date information possible.
+Keeping the campaign's fundraising accomplishments up-to-date was important.
+To ensure donation numbers were always accurate, we established a process for the University's web team to update the dollar amounts weekly, providing visitors with the most current information possible.

-The site was well-received by UTSA's development officers, as well as, current and potential donors.
-When all was said and done, the original $150-million capital campaign goal was met earlier than expected.
-The campaign ended with a total of $180-million being committed to the University.
+The site was well-received by UTSA's Development Officers, as well as current and potential donors.
+Ultimately, the original $150 million capital campaign goal was met earlier than expected, and the campaign concluded with a total of $180 million committed to the University.

 www: giving.utsa.edu